Greg-Lim/SC4054_Assignment/report.md

 ## 2.1 Core Components & Operation

-The simulator manages three key event types (call initiation, handover, and termination) and maintains the following elements:
+The simulation consists of the following key components:

 - **Car Model**: Each car represents a mobile user with attributes including ID, velocity, call duration, position, and base station.
-Car objects are inmutable on creation and current position and base station can be determined by simulation clock and time of car creation.
+Car objects are immutable on creation, with current position and base station determined by simulation clock and car creation time.

-- **Event Processing**: Events are chronologically ordered in a priority queue.
-Each event may result in statistical updates (blocked/dropped/completed calls) and may schedule future events.
+- **Event Management System**: The simulation uses a priority queue (heap) to manage events chronologically, ensuring they're processed in the correct temporal order.

+- **Event Types**:
+  - **Call Initiation**: When a new call is attempted, the system checks for available channels.
+  - **Call Handover**: When a car moves between base stations during an active call, the system attempts to transfer the call.
+  - **Call Termination**: When a call completes its duration or a car exits the highway.

+- **Event Results**:
+  - **Initiation Success/Blocked**: New calls succeed if channels are available, otherwise they're blocked.
+  - **Handover Success/Dropped**: Handovers succeed if the target base station has available channels, otherwise calls are dropped.
+  - **Termination**: Calls end normally upon completion or when cars exit the simulation area.

+- **Channel Management**: Each base station has 10 channels with configurable reservation for handovers.
+Non-reserved channels can be used for new calls or handovers, while reserved channels are exclusively for handovers.

+- **Statistical Tracking**: The system maintains counts of blocked calls (failed initiations), dropped calls (failed handovers), and completed calls for performance analysis.

+The simulator advances through events chronologically, processing each event, updating system state, and scheduling future events as needed.
+This approach enables accurate modeling of the complex interplay between car movement, call duration, and channel availability across the cellular network.

+## 2.2 Technical Implementation Details

+### 2.2.1 Handling Edge Cases

+The simulation incorporates several technical solutions to handle edge cases that occur in discrete-event systems:

+- **Boundary Condition Management**: The system uses a small EPSILON value (1e-6) to prevent floating-point precision issues when cars are exactly at the boundary between base stations.
+This is particularly important during handover events where a car's position might otherwise be ambiguously interpreted as being in either of two adjacent base stations.

+- **Out-of-Bounds Protection**: Position calculations include explicit validation to ensure cars cannot exist outside the defined highway boundaries (0 to TOTAL_ROAD_LENGTH), raising appropriate exceptions when such conditions occur.

+- **Event Timing Precision**: All events maintain strict chronological ordering in the priority queue, with assertion checks to prevent any temporal causality violations where an event might incorrectly be processed before events that should precede it.

+These technical solutions ensure robust simulation behavior even in edge cases such as simultaneous events, boundary transitions, or near-coincident handovers that might otherwise lead to ambiguous system states.

 # 3. Verification & Validation